 Enjoy a Wonderful Thanksgiving

-There's a lot to be said for enjoying a special (and easy!) mini Thanksgiving dinner with just one other person.
+There's a lot to be said for enjoying a special (and easy!) beautiful Thanksgiving dinner with just one other person.
 It's even better if said dinner is easy to prepare and doesn't result in so many leftovers that every inch of your refrigerator and freezer are completely packed.
 After all, soon you'll need to start shopping and prepping for the busy month of December.
 So set a pretty Thanksgiving table and enjoy a meal with someone you love.